chrisr1386/cassy/README.markdown

+This is a fork of https://github.com/rubyx/cassy which has been upgraded to Rails 3.1.1

 # Cassy

 This project is designed to be a Rails 3.0 engine that uses a large portion of the code from the [rubycas-server][https://github.com/gunark/rubycas-server] project.
 Certain portions of this code belong to the rubycas-server project owners.